 If you have been diagnosed with an overactive thyroid, it is possible that it is one of the contributing factors to your anxiety.
 In fact, anxiety is considered one of the most likely effects of hyperthyroidism.

-That's because the thyroid hormone essentially activates the entire body.
+The thyroid hormone essentially activates the entire body.
 It speeds up your body's metabolism in a way that causes your entire sympathetic nervous system to be more active.
 That means that not only are you experiencing anxiety, you are also experiencing:

 - Nervous tremors/shaking